endergreen12/pjsekai-frida-scripts/README.md

   For example, if you want to keep post-processing but don't want DOF, set this true and target array to `['"Main Camera"', '"Sekai Dof Track"']`

+- disableCharVisibilitySwitching

+  In some MV, characters may become disappeared due to staging

+  This option prevents it

 - ENABLE_THIRD_PERSON

   As the name suggests